nyp-limkc/blackboard_filerename/README.md

 # Preparation (only do once!)
 1. Click the green color "Code" button to download the zip version of this project.
 Unzip it.
 Let's call this folder "FileRename Folder" for the purpose of this tutorial.
 1. Download and install the current version of [Node.js](https://nodejs.org/en/)
 1. Save your student admin numbers and names in an excel file.
-It should look something like this.
+It should look like the sample in sample_students.xlsx.
     ```
+           Col 1   Col 2   Col 3
     Row 1: Admin1  Admin2  Admin3
     Row 2: Name1   Name2   Name3
     ```